-In the 2020 Montachusett Unified Planning Work Program (UPWP), there is a Regional Bike and Ped plan task.
-This task will include the development of both a Regional Bike Plan and a Regional Pedestrian plan.
-The MRPC will be sure to incorporate the data from the statewide plans into both of these documents as well as the information and recommendations that were included within this Regional Transportation Plan.
+In 2020, the MRPC developed a Regional Bike and Pedestrian Plan.
+The MRPC incorporated data from the statewide Bike and Pedestrian Plans into this document as well as the information and recommendations that were included within this 2024 Regional Transportation Plan.

-Sidewalks
+C. Sidewalks

 The majority of the communities in the Montachusett Region are rural in nature with small downtown areas.
 The areas typically contain sidewalks within the major activity centers.
 The urban communities have a more extensive infrastructure within the central business districts that facilitates pedestrian circulation.
 Efforts have been made to improve pedestrian access by means of sidewalk improvements, crosswalk delineation, and construction of handicapped ramps, improved lighting, and connections to municipal parking lots.
 Designated fixed route bus stops are also common along the sidewalks providing a connection between different modes of travel.
+MRPC conducted a sidewalk and bike lane inventory in 2020 which can be seen on the MrMapper site on the MRPC webpage - https://mrmapper.mrpc.org/.

-Trails
+D. Trails